 I have read discussions over how a parent could resolve the problem of needing to use the bathroom when out in public with a child who resisted going into public restrooms.
 Suggested brainstorming solutions included everything from never going out in public with the child to wearing Depends so that mom could potty without taking the child into the bathroom.

-Other discussions I’ve heard about include discussing the reasons why a teen may need to injure animals, and why coercion is wrong even in the case of intervening with a suicidal teen because they have valid reasons for wanting to end their life.
+Other discussions I’ve heard about service animal letter include discussing the reasons why a teen may need to injure animals, and why coercion is wrong even in the case of intervening with a suicidal teen because they have valid reasons for wanting to end their life.
 I hope you can see why I outright reject these philosophies!

 It is very frustrating to me when GBD is confused with TCS/NCP.
 While I present GBD as a “low coercion” approach to parenting because it is about relationships, and while brainstorming and conflict resolution skills are stressed in order to have everyone’s needs met, the parent is the absolute authority in the home and there is no fear of damaging a child through coercion.